Botanical and herbal products global regulatory

 Most dietary supplements, including botanical food supplements, fall within the areas of either “Foods in General” or “Foods with Health Claims” with the difference being the presence of health claims on products.

 Products classified as “Foods in general” are not subject to pre-market authorizations or notifications.
-However, Foods with Health Claims, which are further defined as either “Foods for Specified Health Uses” (FOSHU), “Foods with Nutrient Function Claims” (FNFC), or “Foods with Function Claims” (FFC), are regulated with different pathways ranging from a rigorous and lengthy approval process for FOSHU to shorter pre-market notifications for FFC.
+However, the regulation of Foods with Health Claims involves different pathways, categorized as “Foods for Specified Health Uses” (FOSHU), “Foods with Nutrient Function Claims” (FNFC), or “Foods with Function Claims” (FFC).
+These pathways range from a rigorous and lengthy approval process for FOSHU to shorter pre-market notifications for FFC.

-Click here for more detailed information on nutraceuticals regulatory in Japan
+Click here for more detailed information on nutraceutical regulations in Japan

 Australia regulatory

-In Australia, the TGA considers the botanical food supplements as “Complementary medicines,” and a risk-based tiered approach is taken with regard to the regulation of complementary medicines.
-The lower-risk medicines are merely listed on the Australian Register of Therapeutic Goods (ARTG).
-The regulators do not evaluate the therapeutic indications on listed medicines, whereas registered medicines are evaluated for quality, safety, and efficacy before they are accepted.
+In Australia, the regulation of botanical food supplements as “Complementary medicines” is conducted by the TGA through a risk-based tiered approach.
+Lower-risk medicines are listed on the Australian Register of Therapeutic Goods (ARTG) without therapeutic indication evaluation by regulators.
+On the other hand, registered medicines undergo evaluation for quality, safety, and efficacy before acceptance.

-Know more on complementary medicines regulatory in Australia
+Know more about complementary medicines regulations in Australia

 China regulatory

-However, other health food products are still required to undergo extensive testing and premarket approval.
-In detailed rules published by the CFDA, new ingredients used in health food are required to be supported by a package of toxicological data, including an acute oral toxicity study, 3 genotoxicity assays, and a 28-d oral toxicity study.
+However, extensive testing and premarket approval are still necessary for other health food products.
+The CFDA has published detailed rules stating that new ingredients used in health food must be supported by a package of toxicological data, including an acute oral toxicity study, 3 genotoxicity assays, and a 28-day oral toxicity study.
 Based on the outcome of these studies, additional studies such as 90-d oral toxicity studies, teratogenic, and reproductive toxicity studies may also be required.

 Canada regulatory